 Ph.D., University of Kansas

-DR. JORDAN SOLIZ, ASSOCIATE PROFESSOR AND DIRECTOR OF GRADUATE STUDIES, studies communication and intergroup processes primarily in personal and family relationships, with a current emphasis on multiethnic-racial families and interfaith families.
-He also investigates processes and outcomes of intergroup contact and potential communication processes that minimize outgroup attitudes (e.g., ageism) and/or buffer effects of discrimination.
-In addition to various edited volumes, his recent work has been published in Communication Monographs, Communication Quarterly, Communication Research, Journal of Family Communication, Journal of Marriage and Family, and Journal of Language and Social Psychology.
-Dr. Soliz is currently editor of the Journal of Family Communication and the vice-chair of the Intergroup Communication Interest Group of the International Communication Association.
-He is a core faculty member of the Minority Health Disparities Initiative at the university.
+DR. JORDAN SOLIZ, PROFESSOR, INTERGROUP & FAMILY COMMUNICATION, studies communication and intergroup processes in family, personal, and community relationships.
+Current projects focus on (a) communication in multiethnic-racial families and interfaith families with a goal toward understanding communicative dynamics associated with individual well-being and relational-family solidarity, (b) outcomes of intergroup contact and intergroup dialogue that minimize negative outgroup attitudes (e.g., racism, ageism), and (c) socialization processes that lead to secure self-concept and/or buffer effects of discrimination.
+In addition to various edited volumes, his work has been published in Journal of Social and Personal Relationships, Identity: An International Journal of Theory and Research, Communication Monographs, Communication Quarterly, Communication Research, Journal of Family Communication, Journal of Marriage and Family, and Journal of Language and Social Psychology.
+Dr. Soliz is the past editor of the Journal of Family Communication and past Chair of the Intergroup Communication Interest Group of the International Communication Association.
+Dr. Soliz is the current course director for COMM 311: Intercultural and Intergroup Communication.

 - COMM 930: Social Identity and Intergroup Communication

 - COMM 970B: Seminar in Family Communication

 - COMM 970D: Communication and Inclusion